 As new specimens are welcomed into the UMZM, their first stop is the Preparation Lab (HS 201).
 This room contains freezers, a fume hood, the dermestid beetle box, and equipment for preparation of skins, skulls, and other materials that will be used for teaching, outreach, and research.

 Bulky skulls and skeletons of large animals can pose a storage challenge, and our solution is the Skull Room (HS 202).
-With flexible open shelving, the Skull Room is home to specimens of Montana's biggest mammals -- grizzly bears, bighorn sheep, moose, caribou, and more.
-This room also houses our fluid-preserved collections and cabinets for quarantining specimens to prevent pest outbreaks.
+With flexible open shelving, the Skull Room is home to specimens of Montana's biggest mammals—grizzly bears, bighorn sheep, moose, caribou, and more.
+This room also houses our fluid-preserved collections, mounts that have been rotated out of display, and quarantine cabinets to prevent pest outbreaks as new and loaned specimens move through the museum.

 The Research Collections Room (ISB 404A) is the primary storage area for specimens used by researchers at the University of Montana and worldwide.
 Our compactor system of cabinets on electronic tracks offers nearly twice as much storage space as would be possible with traditional static cabinets.
 With everything from shrews and songbirds to eagles and porcupines, this room holds over 20,000 specimens dating from the late 1800s through today.